datalorax/CourseR/Weeks/Week3p1/Week3p1.md

 * Class: points R to correct functions to execute (e.g., `print()`, `plot()`, etc.)

 What is an attribute?
-Metadata for an object.
+Metadata (data about the data) for an object.

 ---- &twocol
 # `names()`